StarsStarsStarsStarsStars

 Helldivers 2 doesn’t just wear its inspiration on its sleeve, it screams it loudly and proudly.

-helldivers 2 patch
+helldivers 2 million units sold

 I didn’t care for the original Helldivers.
 In fact, I bounced off of it so hard and fast that until this review opportunity rolled around, I had paid literally zero attention whatsoever to this sequel.
 Generally speaking I’m not the biggest fan of online multiplayer games either.